Humanizr/Humanizer/readme.md

+Humanizer is a small framework that helps .Net developer turn their otherwise geeky strings, type names, enum fields, date fields into a human friendly format.

+##Installation
+You can install Humanizer as a nuget package: `Install-Package Humanizer`

+##Usage
 Humanizer is basically a set of extension methods, currently available on <code>String</code>, <code>Enum</code> and <code>DateTime</code>.
 Over time, I will try to make this a one-stop shop for user-friendly developers!!

 ###String Extensions###
 String extensions are at the heart of this micro-framework.
-The foundation of this was set in the [bddify framework][3] where class names, method names and properties are turned into human readable sentences.
+The foundation of this was set in the [BDDFY framework][3] where class names, method names and properties are turned into human readable sentences.

     "PascalCaseInputStringIsTurnedIntoSentence".Humanize() => "Pascal case input string is turned into sentence"